 The Financial Services Information Sharing and Analysis Center is the only global cyber intelligence sharing community solely focused on financial services.
-Serving financial institutions and in turn their customers, the organization leverages its intelligence platform, resiliency resources, and a trusted peer-to-peer network of experts to anticipate, mitigate and respond to cyber threats.
+The organization leverages its intelligence platform, resiliency resources, and a trusted peer-to-peer network of experts to anticipate, mitigate, and respond to cyber threats.

 Our members represent >35 trillionAUM

 Our Intelligence Exchange has16,000active users

 FS-ISAC shares among its members and trusted sources critical cyber intelligence, and builds awareness through a robust offering of alerts, indicators, member insights, threat assessments, and analysis.